vulcangz/react-admin-demo/README.md

 # React-admin Demo

 This is a demo of the [react-admin](https://github.com/marmelab/react-admin) library for React.js.
+Fork from [React-admin Demo](https://github.com/vulcangz/react-admin/tree/demo_dev/examples/demo).
+Separated from react-admin repository.
 It creates a working administration for a fake poster shop named Posters Galore.
 You can test it online at http://marmelab.com/react-admin-demo.

 [![react-admin-demo](https://marmelab.com/react-admin/img/react-admin-demo-still.png)](https://vimeo.com/268958716)